History of coins: Early coins

 However, the Persian daric was the first gold coin which, along with a similar silver coin, the siglos, (From Ancient Greek σίγλος, Hebrew שֶׁקֶל (shékel)) represented the bimetallic monetary standard of the Achaemenid Persian Empire which has continued until today.
 Also, the Persian coins were very well known in the Persian and Sassanids era.
 Most notably, in Susa and in Ctesiphon.

-Some of the most famous and widely collected coins of antiquity are Roman coins and Greek coins.

 The Byzantine Empire minted many coins (see Byzantine currency), including very thin gold coins bearing the image of the Christian cross and various Byzantine emperors.

 Coins of the 7th century Umayyad Caliphate included the silver dirham and gold dinar.

 A tomb of the Chinese Shang dynasty dating back to the 11th century BCE shows what may be the first cast copper money Tong Bei.
 Coinage was in widespread use by the Warring States period and the Han dynasty.
 Also a lot of coins in China had a hole through the center so they could be tied on to a string.

 Silver and gold coins are the most common and universally recognized throughout history, even today.
 Mints around the world still make millions of gold and silver coins, including the Canadian Silver Maple Leaf, the American Gold Eagle, and the Australian Nugget.
 Copper, nickel, and other metals are also common, but in lower denominations.

+Celtic coinage was minted by the Celts from the late 4th century BC to the mid 1st century AD.